 Now to further strengthen your claim, you will have to clearly show that your doctor breached his/her duty to you.
 When you have presented your evidence, independent experts in the same field as your medical practitioner will be allowed to make an opinion of the treatment you have gotten from your doctor.
 What this means is that they will unbiasedly determine if there has been any breach of duty or not.

 Apart from this, they will also have to prove that another doctor in the same field would have acted better or proffered a better solution given the same circumstances as your doctor.

 - Causation (Evidence of adverse effect)

-Once breach of duty has been established, you will be required to prove that the said negligence has caused you some loss of sort.
-This is most times trickier than proving a breach of duty because it is possible that even if the doctor had done his job, you could have still ended up in the same situation.
+The next step is for you to prove that you suffered harm as a result of the said negligence.
+This can be more tricky than proving a breach of duty.
+This is because it is possible you may still suffer the same fate even if the doctor had done his job.
 And most times, because some medical negligence effects are not physical, it may even be more difficult to prove.

-If you have been able to prove breach of duty and causation, the last thing that needs to be established is that you have suffered damage.
+Having proven breach of duty and causation, you need to establish that you suffered damage.
 Damages can be claimed for physical injury, psychological stress, as well as financial loss which a person has incurred.
 Financial loss may include loss of earnings and cost of getting additional treatment or financial provision for future healthcare.